Sales Growth: Can Operations & Supply Chain Keep Up?

 Review your capacity plans as a part of your monthly SIOP/ S&OP process.
 Gather inputs from appropriate parties, compile and synthesize data, and design a monthly review of required capacity vs. available capacity for your critical areas.
 Start with your key machines, overloaded people/ positions, and your most bottlenecked resources.
 This will quickly highlight strategic decisions and/or bottlenecks that require attention to meet your customer needs.

 Refer to our blog for many articles on planning, capacity and related systems.
-Also, read more about these types of strategies in our eBooks, Thriving in 2022: Learning from Supply Chain Chaos and Future-Proofing Manufacturing & Supply Chain Post COVID-19.
+Also, read more about these types of strategies in our eBooks such as The Road Ahead: Business, Supply Chain & the World Order.
 If you are interested in talking about what it would take to purse the capacity planning and SIOP journey in your business, contact us.

 Did you like this article?
 Continue reading on this topic: